ttappr/trie-map/readme.md

 The size of the node arrays can be configured through the generic parameters, `RANGE` and `BASE_CHAR`.
-For instance, the code below sets up a trie that can hold all 26 of the lowercase ASCII characters.
+For instance, the code below sets up a trie that supports keys composed of the 26 lowercase ASCII characters.

 ``` rust
 use trie_map::TrieMap;